mark-vong/disaster-recovery/LabGuide100.md

 DNS Label of the VCN (Virtual Cloud Network) to be created.

 bastion_server_shape
-This is compute shape for bastion server.
+This is the compute shape for bastion server.
 For more information on available shapes, see VM Shapes

 app_server_shape
-This is compute shape for application servers deployed in primary region for hosting application.
+This is the compute shape for application servers deployed in primary region for hosting application.
 For more information on available shapes, see VM Shapes

 lb_shape
 A template that determines the total pre-provisioned bandwidth (ingress plus egress).
 To get a list of available shapes, use the ListShapes operation.
 Example: 100Mbps